-(i) Plant and equipment
+(f) Property, Plant and equipment

-Plant and equipment is carried at historical cost less accumulated depreciation and any accumulated impairment losses.
+Plant and equipment are carried at historical cost less accumulated depreciation and any accumulated impairment losses.

 Depreciation is calculated on a straight-line basis over the useful life of individual items of plant and equipment.